craftercms/docs/source/by-role/system-admin/installation-and-configuration/production-environment-setup.rst

 #.
 Your production environment is now ready.

-For more information on using gradle, please see :ref:`crafter-cms`.
+For more information on using gradle, please see https://github.com/craftercms/craftercms.

 -------------------------------------------
 Server Hardware Configuration Consideration